-Worldwide Assurance for Employees of Public Agencies is proudly offering the WAEPA program to provide tuition assistance for high school seniors or graduates who are children of WAEPA members.
+Worldwide Assurance for Employees of Public Agencies is proudly offering the WAEPA Scholarship Program to provide tuition assistance for high school seniors or graduates who are children of WAEPA members.

 Scholarship America administers the program that open for students who plan to enrol or already enrolled in full-time undergraduate study at an accredited two or four-year college/university or vocational-technical school.